How Much Does Uber Cost? A Detailed Guide

 Having said that, it is important to keep in mind that the rates you receive will vary based on the type of vehicle you request.
 Now that you know, let’s break the calculations down even further.

 Akin to most of the charges, the Base Fare varies from city to city.
 What one person pays for an UberPOOL in Chicago will most likely be different for someone in Los Angeles.
 To get a better idea of how much the Base Fare is in your local area, be sure to check out this informative link.

 What Is the Uber Safe Ride Fee?

 Introduced in 2014, the Safe Ride Fee helps offset the cost of driver background checks, vehicle inspections, and insurance premiums.
 Behind the scenes, there are a lot of potential drivers that are applying to work for Uber.

 Each time someone applies, the rideshare company foots the bill.
 Over time, the number of applicants has made this expense quite large.

 There are designated locations where drivers can take their vehicle for an inspection.
 Paying these mechanics racks up a hefty charge, hence the Safe Ride Fee.
 Although this charge is low, starting at $1 per ride, some areas have actually seen the fee as high as $2.50.

 At one point, the Booking Fee acted in the same manner as the Safe Ride Fee.
-This separate fee of $1 was added to each ride for similar purposes as the Safe Rides Fee.
-Once Uber implemented the Safe Rides Fee, they removed the booking fee as well.
+This separate fee of $1 was added to each ride for similar purposes as the Safe Ride Fee.
+Once Uber implemented the Safe Ride Fee, they removed the Booking Fee as well.